nodemcu/nodemcu-firmware/docs/modules/tls.md

 will store the certificate into the flash chip and turn on verification for that certificate.
 Subsequent boots of the ESP can then use `tls.cert.verify(true)` and use the stored certificate.

+The `callback`-based version will override the in-flash information until the callback is unregistered *or* one of the other call forms is made.

 ## tls.cert.auth()

 Controls the client key and certificate used when the ESP creates a TLS connection (for example,